Miniapple8888/Space-shooter/README.md

 # Space Shooter Game

 A 2d space shooter game made with Pygame for educational purposes.
-This is not the final product.
-It is still under work.
-This is a demo.
 Controls are arrow keys to move and Spacebar to shoot.

+## Different Versions

+Two folders have been created to separate the corrected version and uncorrected one where the student is going to work on.
+The exercises are briefly described in comments of `# TODO`.

 ## Play